elevata-labs/elevata/docs/generation_logic.md

-# Generation Logic
+# ⚙️ Generation Logic

 This document describes how elevata transforms *metadata* into a structured, dialect-neutral **Logical Plan** and then into optimized SQL through the Expression AST and dialect adapters.
-It reflects the architecture as of v0.5.x and is intentionally version-agnostic.

 ---

-# 1. Overview
+## 🔧 1.
+Overview

 elevata follows a simple principle: